Feyisayo/woocommerce-globalpay/readme.txt

 2. Updating an order status on the admin

 == Changelog ==
+= 2.1 =
+* Added support for Woocommerce 2.1.2 and Wordpress 3.8.1
+* Currency and payment channel displayed to user on Thank You page
+* Included Woocommerce template override for Thank You page
+* MasterCard and Visa logos added to GlobalPay logo
+* Bug fixes

 = 1.0 =
 Initial release

 == Upgrade Notice ==
+= 2.1 =
+Compatible with Wordpress 3.8.1 and WooCommerce 2.1.2.
+Template override for Thank You page now included.

 = 1.0 =
 Initial release